 To help readers link to specific report sections or paragraphs, we created these special urls:

-All Prison Policy Initiative reports are collaborative endeavors, but this report builds on the successful collaborations of the 2014, 2015, 2016 and 2017, 2018, and 2019 versions.
-For this year’s report, the authors are particularly indebted to Heidi Altman of the National Immigrant Justice Center for feedback and research pointers on immigration detention, Emily Widra and Roxanne Daniel for research support, Wanda Bertram and Alexi Jones for their helpful edits, and Shan Jumper for sharing updated civil detention and commitment data.
-Any errors or omissions, and final responsibility for all of the many value judgements required to produce a data visualization like this, however, are the sole responsibility of the authors.
+All Prison Policy Initiative reports are collaborative endeavors, but this report builds on the successful collaborations of the several versions of this report we have produced since 2014.
+For this year’s report, the authors are particularly indebted to Shan Jumper for sharing updated civil detention and commitment data, Emily Widra and Leah Wang for research support, and Ed Epping for help with one of the visuals.
+However, any errors or omissions, and final responsibility for all of the many value judgements required to produce a data visualization like this, are the sole responsibility of the authors.

 We thank the John D. and Catherine T. MacArthur Foundation Safety and Justice Challenge for their support of our research into the use and misuse of jails in this country.
 We also thank Public Welfare Foundation for their support of our reports that fill key data and messaging gaps.
-Finally, we’d like to thank each of our individual donors who give us the resources and the flexibility to quickly turn our insights into new movement resources.
+Finally, we’d like to thank each of our individual donors — your commitment to ending mass incarceration makes our work possible.

 Wendy Sawyer is the Research Director at the Prison Policy Initiative.
-Along with helping direct the organization’s research priorities, Wendy is the author (or co-author) of several major reports, including Women’s Mass Incarceration: The Whole Pie, The Gender Divide: Tracking women’s state prison growth, and the 2016 report Punishing Poverty: The high cost of probation fees in Massachusetts.
-She recently co-authored Arrest, Release, Repeat: How police and jails are misused to respond to social problems with Alexi Jones.
-In addition to these reports, Wendy frequently contributes briefings on recent data releases, academic research, women’s incarceration, pretrial detention, probation, and more.
+Along with helping direct the organization’s research priorities, Wendy is the author (or co-author) of several major reports, including Women’s Mass Incarceration: The Whole Pie, Beyond the Count: A deep dive into state prison populations, All Profit, No Risk: How the bail industry exploits the justice system and Arrest, Release, Repeat: How police and jails are misused to respond to social problems.
+Wendy also frequently publishes briefings on recent data releases, academic research, women’s incarceration, pretrial detention, probation, and more.

 Peter Wagner is an attorney and the Executive Director of the Prison Policy Initiative.
-He co-founded the Prison Policy Initiative in 2001 in order to spark a national discussion about the negative side effects of mass incarceration.
-He is a co-author of a landmark report on the dysfunction in the prison and jail phone market, Please Deposit All of Your Money.
-Some of his most recent work includes Following the Money of Mass Incarceration and putting each state’s overuse of incarceration into the international context in States of Incarceration: The Global Context 2018.
+He co-founded the Prison Policy Initiative in 2001 in order to spark a national discussion about mass incarceration.

-The number of state facilities is from Census of State and Federal Correctional Facilities, 2012, the number of federal facilities is from the list of prison locations on the Bureau of Prisons website (as of February 24, 2020), the number of youth facilities is from the Juvenile Residential Facility Census Databook (2016), the number of jails from Mortality in Local Jails, 2000-2016, the number of immigration detention facilities from Immigration and Customs Enforcement’s Dedicated and Non Dedicated Facility List (as of February 2020), and the number of Indian Country jails from Jails in Indian Country, 2021, and the Impact of COVID-19, July-December 2020.
-We aren’t currently aware of a good source of data on the number of the facilities of the other types. ↩
+The number of state facilities is from the Census of State and Federal Adult Correctional Facilities, 2019, the number of federal facilities is from the list of prison locations on the Bureau of Prisons website (as of March 3, 2023), the number of youth facilities is from the Juvenile Residential Facility Census Databook (2020), the number of jails from Census of Jails 2005-2019 (counting facilities, not jurisdictions), the number of immigration detention facilities from Immigration and Customs Enforcement’s Dedicated and Non Dedicated Facility List (as of October 11, 2022), and the number of Indian Country jails from Jails in Indian Country, 2021, and the Impact of COVID-19, July-December 2020.
+We aren’t currently aware of a good source of data on the number of facilities in the other systems of confinement. ↩

-10.6 million jail admissions includes multiple admissions of some individuals; it does not mean 10.6 million unique individuals cycling through jails in a year.
-According to a presentation, The Importance of Successful Reentry to Jail Population Growth [Powerpoint] given at The Jail Reentry Roundtable, Bureau of Justice Statistics statistician Allen Beck estimates that of the 12-12.6 million jail admissions in 2004-2005, 9 million were unique individuals.
-More recently, we analyzed the 2017 National Survey on Drug Use and Health, which includes questions about whether respondents have been booked into jail; from this source, we estimated that of the 10.6 million jail admissions in 2017, at least 4.9 million unique individuals were arrested and booked into jails in 2017. ↩
+The number of annual jail admissions includes multiple admissions of some individuals; it does not mean 7 million unique individuals cycling through jails in a year.
+In a presentation, The Importance of Successful Reentry to Jail Population Growth [PowerPoint] given at The Jail Reentry Roundtable, Bureau of Justice Statistics statistician Allen Beck estimated that of the 12-12.6 million jail admissions in 2004-2005, 9 million were unique individuals.
+More recently, we analyzed the 2017 National Survey on Drug Use and Health, which includes questions about whether respondents have been booked into jail; from this source, we estimated that of the 10.6 million jail admissions in 2017, at least 4.9 million were unique individuals. ↩

-The local jail population in the main pie chart (630,692) reflects only the population under local jurisdiction; it excludes the people being held in jails for other state and federal agencies.
-The population under local jurisdiction is smaller than the population (745,600) physically located in jails on an average day in 2017, often called the custody population.
-(For this distinction, see the second image in the first slideshow above.)
-The “not convicted” population is driving jail growth. ↩
+The local jail population in the main pie chart (514,284) reflects only the population under local jurisdiction; it excludes the people being held in jails for other state and federal agencies.
+The population under local jurisdiction is smaller than the population (618,600) physically located in jails on an average day in 2021, often called the custody population.
+(For this distinction, see the second image in the first slideshow above.) ↩

-At yearend 2017, six states held at least 20% of those incarcerated under the state prison system’s jurisdiction in local jail facilities: Kentucky (29%), Louisiana (55%), Mississippi (27%), Utah (22%), Tennessee (24%), and Virginia (20%).
+At yearend 2021, five states held more than 20% of those incarcerated under the state prison system’s jurisdiction in local jail facilities: Louisiana (49%), Kentucky (47%), Mississippi (34%), Utah (25%), and West Virginia (21%).
 For more on how renting jail space to other agencies skews priorities and fuels jail expansion, see the second part of our report Era of Mass Expansion. ↩

 According to the most recent National Correctional Industries Association survey that is publicly available, an average of 6% of all people incarcerated in state prisons work in state-owned prison industries.
 However, the portion of incarcerated people working in these jobs ranges from 1% (in Connecticut) to 18% (in Minnesota).
 For a description of other kinds of prison work assignments, see our 2017 analysis. ↩

-According to the Bureau of Justice Statistics report Probation and Parole in the United States, 2016, Appendix Table 3, 98,698 adults exited probation to incarceration under their current sentence; Appendix Table 7 shows 69,855 adults were returned to incarceration from parole with a revocation.
-The number of people incarcerated for technical violations may be much higher, however, since nearly 78,000 people exiting probation and parole to incarceration did so for “other/unknown” reasons, and some states did not report data. ↩
+According to the Bureau of Justice Statistics report Probation and Parole in the United States, 2021, Appendix Table 7, 73,310 adults exited probation to incarceration under their current sentence; Appendix Table 11 shows 54,572 adults were returned to incarceration from parole with a revocation.
+The number of people incarcerated for non-criminal violations may be much higher, however, since almost 35,000 people exiting probation and parole to incarceration did so for “other/unknown” reasons. ↩

-In 2017, more than half (61%) of juvenile status offense cases were for truancy.
+In 2019, more than half (61%) of juvenile status offense cases were for truancy.
 9% were for running away, 8% were for being “ungovernable,” 9% were for underage liquor law violations, and 4% were for breaking curfew (the remaining 9% were petitioned for “miscellaneous” offenses). ↩

-As of 2016, nearly 9 out of 10 people incarcerated for immigration offenses by the federal Bureau of Prisons were there for illegal entry and reentry.
+As of 2016, nearly 9 out of 10 people incarcerated for immigration offenses by the Federal Bureau of Prisons were there for illegal entry and reentry.
 We know of no newer source of detailed information about these offenses. ↩

 Most children in ORR custody are held in shelters.
 A small number are in secure juvenile facilities or in short-term or long-term foster care.
 With the exception of those in foster homes, these children are not free to come and go, and they do not participate in community life (e.g. they do not attend community schools).
 Their behaviors and interactions are monitored and recorded; any information gathered about them in ORR custody can be used against them later in immigration proceedings.
 And while the majority of these children came to the U.S. without a parent or legal guardian, those who were separated from parents at the border are, like ICE detainees, confined only because the U.S. has criminalized unauthorized immigration, even by persons lawfully seeking asylum. ↩